themeum/kirki/readme.txt

 * NEW: Allow using rgba values for background colors
 * FIX: CSS fix - :focus color for active section
 * NEW: Add a static 'prepare' method to the ScriptRegistry class
-* FIX: Issues with the URL when Kirki is embedded in a theme
+* FIX: Issues with the URL when XTKirki is embedded in a theme

 = 0.8.2 =